-Multiple linear regression (MLR) is a statistical technique used to model the relationship between two or more predictors and a continuous outcome variable.
-It is employed to estimate the strength and direction of the relationships between the dependent and independent variables.
+Multiple linear regression (MLR) is a statistical approach used to explore the connections between tway r more predictors and a continuous outcome variable.
+It is employed to estimate the strength and direction of the relationships between the dependent an sondependent variables.
 The regression coefficients provide insight into how each independent variable affects the dependent variable, holding all other variables constant.
 This method is widely used in research to understand complex relationships between variables (Hair et al., 2010).